3DCoded/Happy-Hare/Macro-Customization.md

 gcode_load_sequence: 1
 gcode_unload_sequence: 1
 ```
 This is quite advanced and you will need to understand the Happy Hare state machine before embarking on changes.
-Read [Custom Load/Unload Macros](Custom-Load-Unload-Macros) for more details.
+Read [Custom Load/Unload Sequences](Custom-Load-Unload-Sequences) for more details.

 <p>